pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 ## Introduction

 The physical plan is the physical execution plan in TiSpark.
-When we use to explain in Spark which runs with TiSpark, the process of the physical plan will be displayed in the terminal.
+When we use explain in Spark which runs with TiSpark, the process of the physical plan will be displayed in the terminal.
 But now this display about how the plan executes has some problems.

-- appear a filter that should not appear.
+- `Residual Filter`  should not appear in physical plan explanation.
 - unclear representation of the execution process.
 - expression(s) that constitutes the scanning range is hard to know.
 - confusing naming of the operator.